1.6 PSI Authorization, Name and ID Matching, and Two-Year Deadline

 Move From Board Approval To PSI Scheduling

-After the Dental Board approves the RDA Examination and Licensure application, exam eligibility is sent to PSI.
-That is when PSI scheduling becomes the next operational step.
-Before approval, the candidate can study, organize documents, and prepare logistics, but PSI cannot substitute for the Board's eligibility decision.
+After the Dental Board approves the RDA application, exam eligibility is released to PSI, and that is when scheduling becomes the next operational step.
+Before approval, a candidate can study, organize documents, and prepare logistics, but PSI cannot substitute for the Board's eligibility decision.
+Candidates locate the test through the Candidate Information Bulletin (CIB) on PSIEXAMS.COM, selecting the California Dental Board RDA General and Law and Ethics Written Exam.

-The current candidate information bulletin fee listed in the source brief is $46.59 for PSI exam registration.
-That fee is separate from the Dental Board's $120 nonrefundable application fee.
-Keeping those charges separate prevents stale budgeting and prevents candidates from thinking one payment covers every part of the process.
+The PSI exam registration fee is $46.59, paid directly to PSI, and it is separate from the Board's $120 nonrefundable application fee.
+Keeping the two charges distinct prevents stale budgeting and prevents the false belief that one payment covers the whole process.

 PSI control pointCurrent factCandidate action